-In accordance with section 18 of the Public Trustee Act 1979, I submit this report on the operations of the Public Trustee for the year ended 30 June 2022.
-This Report should be read in conjunction with the 2021-2022 Public Guardian and Trustee Annual Report and the Department of the Attorney General and Justice Annual Report.
-These reports include information on those aspects of the operations of the Office of the Public Trustee that must be reported on pursuant to the Financial Management Act 1995 and the Public Sector Employment and Management Act 1993.
+In accordance with section 18 of the Public Trustee Act 1979, I submit this report on the operations of the Public Trustee for the year ended 30 June 2023.
+This Report should be read in conjunction with the 2022-2023 Public Guardian and Trustee Annual Report and the Department of the Attorney General and Justice Annual Report.
+These reports include information on those aspects of the operations of the Public Trustee that must be reported on pursuant to the Financial Management Act 1995 and the Public Sector Employment and Management Act 1993.